A Generalized Algorithmic Framework for Detecting Faraday Rotation Measure Flares in Repeating Fast Radio Bursts: Results

 The integrated results are presented in Figure \ref{fig}.
 For each source, the upper sub-panel displays the physical RM evolution, where black circles with error bars represent the observed values and the blue dashed line indicates the adaptive baseline $B(t)$.
 For FRB 20220529A, the identified flare phase is highlighted by the red shaded region.
 The lower sub-panel quantifies the significance through the Significance Score (blue solid line).
 To enhance the clarity of detection details, an inset zoom-in plot is provided for sources triggering a flare, focusing on the region surrounding the peak significance.

-Our analysis demonstrates that while stochastic RM variability is a widespread trait, FRB 20220529A is the only source to satisfy the rigorous FWTM-based algorithmic criteria for a discrete ``RM flare.''
-The Significance Score for this event clearly surpasses the threshold $T_{\rm tri} = 10$, and the interpolation logic delineates a continuous temporal extent where the perturbation exceeds 10\% of the peak significance.
-Notably, while FRB 20201124A exhibits a peak score that is marginally close to the reference threshold $T_{\rm ref} = 5$ and visually resembles a flare-like excursion, it fails to reach the required trigger level of $T_{\rm tri} = 10$, indicating a lower statistical confidence under our standardized parameters.
-In contrast, other active sources like FRB 20121102A, FRB 20180916B and FRB 20190520B exhibit substantial absolute RM changes, but their scores remain well below the threshold or are interpreted as high-level intrinsic fluctuations due to the lack of a localized, peak-scaled structure.
-This automated population-wide scan ensures that the flare in FRB 20220529A is identified as a statistically unique event, enabling systematic studies of local plasma dynamics.
+Our analysis demonstrates that while stochastic RM variability is a widespread trait, FRB 20220529A is the only source to satisfy the rigorous algorithmic criteria with $S>T_{\rm tri} = 10$ for a discrete ``RM flare''.
+Notably, while FRB 20121102A, FRB 20220912A, and FRB 20240114A exhibit peak scores that slightly exceed the reference threshold $T_{\rm ref} = 5$ and visually resembles a flare-like excursion, they fail to reach the required trigger level of $T_{\rm tri} = 10$, indicating a lower confidence under our standardized parameters.
+Other active sources exhibit substantial absolute RM changes, but their scores remain well below the threshold or are interpreted as high-level intrinsic fluctuations due to the lack of a localized, peak-scaled structure.
+This automated population-wide scan ensures that the flare in FRB 20220529A is identified as a robust unique event, enabling systematic studies of local plasma dynamics.